The relationship between Bariatric Surgery and Macronutrients

 At the end of the day, gaining and losing weight is about calories consumed versus calories burned.

 Burn off more calories than you eat, and you will lose weight.
-Take in more calories than you burn, and weight gain is the inevitable result.
+Take in more calories than you burn, and weight gain is inevitable.

 Calorie counting doesn’t necessarily equate to healthy eating, however.
 Someone who consumes their daily calories in gummy bears won’t be as healthy as someone who consumes the same number of calories but divides their macronutrients evenly.